antonig/excel_vba/string splitting function/readme.md

 	      If string, cuts before the first occurrence after start

-#### 4  integer.
+#### 4 occurrence.
+   Integer.
 Take the nth occurrence of the start point.
-Only if argument 2 (start point) is a string, indicates
-   to start after the nth occurrence of the start point pattern
+Only if argument 2 (start point) is a string, indicates to start after the nth occurrence of the start point pattern

 ## Examples: